dokyun-kim4/rl-pusher/README.md

 # Lessons Learned

 First and foremost, if you have access to some kind of expert data, then imitation learning can be a highly effective approach.
 Going beyond the example in this repository, people are working on imitation learning from real world animals/human research.
-This can be advantagous, as it allows us to create bioinspired movement patterns for robotics, which would ideally be well suited for the real world.
+This can be advantageous, as it allows us to create bio-inspired movement patterns for robotics, which would ideally be well suited for the real world.
 Additionally, if a human is creating the expert demonstrations, then this gives us a high level of control over how a robot learns to engage with a task, which can help reduce unexpected outcomes.
 Of course, this is a more limited approach sometimes, since we need to first create the relevant training data, and overall training took longer relative to PPO.

 Moving on to PPO, it has proven to be a reasonably effective method of learning a task.
 However, we found it to be a bit of a victim of its own design goals.
 While PPO's clipping objective function does a good job of preventing instability during training, it can also end up limiting the agent's overall exploration.
 While this is fine for environments that reliably provide rewards, it can pose an issue for more sparsely rewarded environments, such as the Mountain Car environment.
 In these kinds of environments, the model never explores enough to get a reward, and as a result has little actionable feedback for how to improve its policy.
 Additionally, since PPO can produce more novel behaviors than imitation learning, you'll need to monitor the robot more strictly to ensure that it doesn't engage in unexpected behavior in the real world.

 To resolve the issue of exploration, future steps could be taken, such as adding an *entropy bonus* which encourages additional exploration.
-Additionally, evauation of the two model infrasturctures in a wider range of environments should be taken.
-For the PPO model specifically, we will be adding continous environment support to ensure that it can operate within the wider range of environments.
+Additionally, evaluation of the two model infrastructures in a wider range of environments should be taken.
+For the PPO model specifically, we will be adding continuous environment support to ensure that it can operate within the wider range of environments.